S-HealthStack/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

 3. Click on the gear icon in the top left corner to access your project settings.

-4. Click on the **Service accounts** tab.
+4. Click on the `Service accounts` tab.

-5. Click **Generate new private key** button to generate a new service account key file (we used Node.js on our Mac test).
+5. Click `Generate new private key` button to generate a new service account key file (we used Node.js on our Mac test).

 NOTE: you don't need to follow any further instructions on Firebase at this point - all you had to do was generate the key

-6. Return to the terminal and create a Firebase **service-account-key.json** file.
+6. Return to the terminal and create a Firebase `service-account-key.json` file.

    ```
    cd install_path>/backend-system/platform
    touch service-account-key.json
    ```

-7. Update the **service-account-key.json** file with the private key generated in step 5 so **service-account-key.json** looks like the key you created/downloaded from firebase
+7. Update the `service-account-key.json` file with the private key generated in step 5 so `service-account-key.json` looks like the key you created/downloaded from firebase

-8. .gitignore this file as it includes sensitive info about your firebase account.
+8. .gitignore this `service-account-key.json` file as it includes sensitive info about your firebase account.

 # Installation